 Could Dems defect in Trump impeachment trial?
 McConnell sees opening

-The Democratic senators who hail from states won by President Trump in 2016 are being eyed as possible acquittal votes in a Senate impeachment trial, as Majority Leader Mitch McConnell says he believes at least a Democrat or two could defect.
+Several Democratic senators who hail from states won by President Trump in 2016 are being eyed as possible acquittal votes in a Senate impeachment trial, as Majority Leader Mitch McConnell says he believes at least a Democrat or two could defect.

 It comes as the House barrels toward a floor vote on impeachment planned for Wednesday.
 If articles of impeachment are approved as expected, the Senate would follow with a trial in early 2020 where senators act as jurors.